Hanwant/rollers/README.md

 * Tests for Roller Wrapper.
 Currently tests operate on RollerX directly.
 * Use either templating or dynamic dispatch / overloading to allow user to select which time series functions they want, instead of providing all 8 by default.
+* Switch to Eigen Tensor instead of boost multi for multi-dimenional arrays
+* Reconsider data structures for storing memory - must be efficient to resize/re-allocate

 <br><br><br>